A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

-- Lid helps keep the sand clean when not in use.
+- The lid helps keep the sand clean when not in use.

 - The lid has issues latching well.

 For many years, children have enjoyed playing sand games in this smiling turtle, and so can yours.
-It’s made from high-quality plastic, designed to be long-lasting and will be a great addition to your yard.
+It’s made from high-quality, long-lasting plastic and will be a great addition to your yard.

-Grandparents can step up the fun by having it in their backyard for when their grandchildren come over to visit.
-The turtle’s shell doubles up as a removable lid, covering the sand area.
+Grandparents can step up the fun by having one in their backyard when their grandchildren come over to visit.
+The turtle’s shell doubles as a removable lid, covering the sand area.

-Once the kids are done playing, you can store all sand toys inside the turtle and snap shut the lid for protection.
+Once the kids are done playing, you can store all the sand toys inside the turtle and snap the lid shut for protection.
 This circular sandbox is about 40 inches in diameter and offers a large play area for multiple children.
-It also features two seats for kids to sit on as they go about their sand business.
+It also features two seats for kids to sit on as they play.

-These seats are molded on the outside to ensure they don’t eat into the play area.
-Speaking of which, the smiling turtle can hold up to 150 pounds of sand for your little ones to dig into.
+The seats are molded on the outside to ensure they don’t eat into the play area.
+The smiling turtle can hold up to 150 pounds of sand for your little ones to dig in.